-- I.1 The program undergoes systematic evaluation of all program components and uses the results for program improvement. - I.2 The program demonstrates that its graduates have acquired the knowledge and developed the skills that are identified as the program's objectives and student learning outcomes. - I.3 The program demonstrates that students completing courses in non-traditional time periods and modalities, in different divisions, and at satellite or branch campuses acquire levels of knowledge, understanding, and competencies comparable to those expected in similar programs offered in more traditional time periods, modalities and locations. - I.4 The institution periodically reviews the program under established, clearly defined institutional policies and uses the results to improve student learning and program effectiveness.
+- I.1 The program undergoes systematic evaluation of all program components and uses the results for program improvement. - 1.2 The program demonstrates that its graduates have acquired the knowledge and developed the skills that are identified as the program's objectives and student learning outcomes. - 1.3 The program demonstrates that students completing courses in non-traditional time periods and modalities, in different divisions, and at satellite or branch campuses acquire levels of knowledge, understanding, and competencies comparable to those expected in similar programs offered in more traditional time periods, modalities and locations. - I.4 The institution periodically reviews the program under established, clearly STANDARDS Massachusetts Board of Higher Education defined institutional policies and uses the results to improve student learning and program effectiveness.
 The review includes an assessment of effectiveness, currency, and continued need.